 7680 x 4320 (FUHD / 8K 4320p)

 The next resolution upgrade after 4K is 8K, but we probably won’t see widespread use for a while.
 Even though 4K is progressively gaining popularity, PC gamers continue to purchase displays with 1080p or 1440p resolutions.
 With the sheer performance demands of the GPU and other system components, 8K is still a distant dream.
 Right now, this is the dominant force.
 As you’ll soon see, there aren’t many choices available for 8K.
-It’s a resolution so amazing that it may be mythological.
+It’s a resolution so excellent that it may be mythological.